jonikanerva/react-visibility-observer/readme.md

 # Browser Support

 Intersection Observer API is [compatible with all modern browsers](https://caniuse.com/#search=IntersectionObserver).
 If you need support for older browsers, use the [polyfill by W3C](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

-Install with Yarn
+Install the polyfill with Yarn

 ```
 yarn add intersection-observer